CrossmodalGroup/NAAF/README.md

 ![image](https://github.com/CrossmodalGroup/NAAF/blob/main/Performance-GloVe.png)

 ## Download data
 Download the dataset files.
-We use the image feature created by SCAN, downloaded [here](https://github.com/kuanghuei/SCAN).
+We use the image feature created by SCAN.
 The vocabulary required by GloVe has been placed in the 'vocab' folder of the project (for Flickr30K and MSCOCO).

+You also can download the dataset through Baidu Cloud.
+Download links are [Flickr30K]( https://pan.baidu.com/s/1Fr_bviuWLcrJ9MiiRn_H2Q) and [MSCOCO]( https://pan.baidu.com/s/1vp3gtQhT7GO0PQACBSnOrQ), the extraction code is: USTC.

 ## Training